sivapolisetty/grabeat/mobile-client/test/e2e/README.md

 1. Go to [supabase.com](https://supabase.com)
 2. Create a new project specifically for testing
-3. Name it something like "kravekart-test"
+3. Name it something like "grabeat-test"
 4. Deploy the database schema:

 ```bash